 Violet stands with her attorneys, Herbert G. Immenhausen and James M. Burke, in Chicago’s felony court on July 15, 1932.
 She is wearing, as the Chicago Daily Tribune pointed out in its article, “a white crêpe dress, trimmed in red, white hat and … red shoes.”
 Newspapers across the country covered the story of the show girl and the shortstop in sensational fashion.
 They referred to Violet as the “cabaret girl,” the “chestnut-haired divorcee,” the “dark-haired chorus girl,” the “raven-tressed beauty,” and similar phrases.
 The bandage on her left arm covers the bullet wound she received when she struggled with Billy Jurges over the gun in his room at the Hotel Carlos.

-This photo appeared in newspapers on July 16, 1932.
+Judge John A. Sbarbaro’s courtroom on July 15, 1932.
 From left to right: Herbert G. Immenhausen, defense attorney; Violet Popovich; James M. Burke, another of her attorneys; and Billy Jurges (shielding his face from photographers with a handkerchief).
 Although Jurges refused to sign a complaint, she signed a contract–to perform in Chicago’s State-Congress Theatre, where she billed herself as “The Girl Who Shot for Love.”

 Violet Popovich was clearly no “shrinking” Violet, and she did not waste any time capitalizing on her newfound notoriety.
 The above advertisement appeared in the Chicago Daily Tribune less than two weeks after Judge Sbarbaro dismissed the charges against her.
 (The display ad at left appeared in another Chicago newspaper.
 Note the reference to Violet’s “Bare Cub Girls” and the “Bare Cub Frolics” (rather than “Follies,” as in above).